Matt-F-95/cli/docs/members.md

 ## `heroku members`

-list members of an organization or a team
+list members of a team

 ```
 USAGE